ITM-Kitware/align-system/README.md

 half-hour to download the LLM model (which is roughly 25GB).
 Subsequent runs of the system should only take a few minutes as the model is cached.

+Note that some huggingface models are 'gated' and require accepting terms and conditions (e.g. [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2)).
+See [HuggingFace Token Setup](#huggingface-token-setup) for details.

 ### Hydra